phpman > man > perlglossary(1)

 virtual

-Providing the appearance of something without the reality, as in: virtual memory is
+Providing the appearance of something without the reality, as in: virtual memory is not

-the variable-length UTF8 character encoding transparently.
+variable-length UTF‑8 character encoding transparently.

 void context